 Glenn Greenwald

-articles / social libertarian, progressive
+articles / civil libertarian, progressive

 Libertarians will always be grateful to Glenn Greenwald for the work he has done on the Snowden story and his scathing remarks against wars and corporate media malfeasance.
 He founded The Intercept with several others and left in 2020, lambasting the editors there of suppressing a negative story on Joe Biden.
 He has since launched a Substack where the rest of us get to enjoy his content unrestrained.